 IEEE reserves exponent field values of all 0s and all 1s to denote special values in the floating-point scheme.

-does not have an assumed leading 1 before the binary point.
-Thus, this
+has an assumed leading 0 before the binary point.
+Thus, this represents a number

 The value NaN (Not a Number) is used to represent a value that does not represent a real number.
 NaN's are represented by a bit pattern with an exponent of all 1s and a non-zero fraction.
 There are two categories of NaN: QNaN (Quiet NaN) and SNaN (Signalling NaN).

 A QNaN is a NaN with the most significant fraction bit set.
 QNaN's propagate freely through most arithmetic operations.
-These values pop out of an operation when the result is not mathematically defined.
+These values are generated from an operation when the result is not mathematically defined.

 An SNaN is a NaN with the most significant fraction bit clear.
-It is used to signal an exception when used in operations.
+It can be used to signal an exception when used in operations.
 SNaN's can be handy to assign to uninitialized variables to trap premature usage.

 Semantically, QNaN's denote indeterminate operations, while SNaN's denote invalid operations.